txpipe/griffin/README.md

 Development chains are set to

-- maintain state in a tmp folder while the node is running;
+- maintain state in a temporary folder while the node is running;
 - use the Alice account as default validator authority; and
 - are preconfigured with a genesis state (/node/src/chain_spec.rs).